Commonwealth Visits to Mark Diamond Jubilee Year

 The main celebrations of the jubilee will be taking place between June 2nd and 5th, referred to as ‘Central Weekend’.
 Events during ‘Central Weekend’ will include the Epsom Derby, the Big Jubilee Lunch, the Thames River Jubilee Pagent, a concert and a service of thanksgiving at St. Paul’s Cathedral.

 Read more about the Diamond Jubilee here.Filed under British Royals

-Tagged Antigua and Barbuda, Australia, Barbados, Belize, British Virgin Islands, Canada, Commonwealth of Nations, Elizabeth II, Elizabeth II's Diamond Jubilee, Falkland Islands, Gibraltar, Grenada, India, Jamaica, Malaysia, Malta, Montserrat, Mozambique, New Zealand, Official Visit, Papua New Guinea, Prince Harry, Scotland, Singapore, Solomon Islands, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, The Bahamas, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Duke of Edinburgh, The Duke of Gloucester, The Duke of Kent, The Duke of York, The Earl of Wessex, The Prince of Wales, The Princess Royal, Trinidad and Tobago, Tuvalu, Uganda, Wales, Zambia.
+Tagged Antigua and Barbuda, Australia, Barbados, Belize, British Virgin Islands, Canada, Commonwealth of Nations, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Falkland Islands, Gibraltar, Grenada, India, Jamaica, Malaysia, Malta, Montserrat, Mozambique, New Zealand, Official Visit, Papua New Guinea, Prince Harry of Wales, Scotland, Singapore, Solomon Islands, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, The Bahamas, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Duke of Edinburgh, The Duke of Gloucester, The Duke of Kent, The Duke of York, The Earl of Wessex, The Prince of Wales, The Princess Royal, Trinidad and Tobago, Tuvalu, Uganda, Wales, Zambia.